Kembrew McLeod |

 Associate Professor of Instruction

 David Supp-Montgomerie is an Associate Professor of Instruction.
 His areas of expertise include difficult dialogues, political communication, and public deliberation.
-As the Director of the Iowa Program for Public Life, he partners with campus and community groups to encourage healthy communication about issues that matter.
+As a Faculty Fellow in the Division of Student Life, he partners with campus and community groups to encourage healthy communication about issues that matter.

 Jenna Supp-Montgomerie earned a Ph.D. in religious studies with a certificate in cultural studies at the University of North Carolina at Chapel Hill.
 She holds a joint appointment in Religious Studies and Communication Studies at the University of Iowa.
 Her research examines the relationships of religion, media, and infrastructure.